 The Japan Summer Service-Learning (JSSL) program is a collaboration among the Service Learning Center at the International Christian University (ICU) in Mitaka, Japan, the Middlebury College Center for Community Engagement (CCE), and the Middlebury College School in Japan.

 While we do require Middlebury College applicants to have studied Japanese language at Middlebury for at least one year (or to have a similar minimum proficiency), this is not an immersive Japanese language program.
-Participants will deepen their cultural knowledge and understanding of Japan and will have significant opportunity to use and develop their Japanese language skills, but program instruction and group reflection will be facilitated in English.
+Participants deepen their cultural knowledge and understanding of Japan and have significant opportunity to use and develop their Japanese language skills, but program instruction and group reflection is facilitated in English.

-We will accept up to four Middlebury participants for the 2023 session.
-Because of funding support from the Davis Collaborative in Conflict Transformation, program travel (including transportation to and from Japan), room, board, and program supplies will be provided at no cost to participating students.
-Participants will be required to have purchased health insurance as described in the program application.
+Because of funding support from the Davis Collaborative in Conflict Transformation, program travel (including transportation to and from Japan), room, board, and program supplies are provided at no cost to participating students.
+Participants are required to purchase health insurance as described in the program application.

 JSSL is a collaborative program of the Service Learning Center at International Christian University (ICU) in Mitaka, Japan, the Middlebury College School in Japan, Middlebury’s Center for Community Engagement (CCE), and Middlebury’s Japanese Studies Department.